 Native to South America, Calathea ornata is commonly known as Pinstripe Plant due to the pin-like stripes in its leaves.

-This calathea plant can grow up to 6 ft in height and 3 feet wide, 3-9 feet in size in the wild, and 3 feet wide by 3 feet tall when grown indoors.
+Meanwhile, this Calathea plant can grow up to 3-9 feet in size in the wild and 3 feet wide by 3 feet tall when grown indoors.

-If you want a flower, Calathea ornata can never let you down with blooms in orange color with oval-shaped and grows on spiral bracts.
+If you want a flower, Calathea ornata can never let you down as it gives oval-shaped orange blooms that grow from twisted green bracts.

 7. Calathea Orbifolia